Need some extra sleeping space. Don’t compromise on style. Check out my 15 of the best midcentury modern sofa beds.

-Once upon a time that wasn’t the case.
+Once upon a time, in fact, not long ago, this listing would have been impossible.
 Sofa beds were often pretty unappealing things, with functionality being the name of the game rather than form.
-But buyers got pickier and the makers responded.
+You might well have had one of those clunky monstrosities in your home.
+But buyers got pickier and the makers have eventually responded.

-But I have narrowed it down to 10 of my favourites, which are listed below in no particular order…
+Over time, I might add to the listing and extend it further.
+But for now, I have narrowed it down to just 15 of my favourites, taking into account different styles and different budgets.
+Those that made the cut are listed below in no particular order…

 1. Chou click clack sofa bed at Made